 2. Start thinking of patients as customers

 This step is not too challenging, given the multiplicity of healthcare options these days.
-Maybe the head of your practice is highly skilled and decorated, but if the office staff is condescending, forgetful, or otherwise incompetent, all the skill in the world won’t keep patients there.
+Maybe the head of your practice is highly skilled and decorated, but if the office staff is condescending or forgetful, all the skill in the world won’t keep patients there.
 Imagine each patient is a family member (that you like!).
 How would that change the way you treat them?

 Alternately, keep in mind that patients can go pretty much anywhere they want for healthcare.
 Make them want to choose your team.